 Parish and town council services

-Parish and town councils have responsibilities for various local amenities, which may include:
+Parish and town councils are local authorities and have responsibilities for various local amenities, which may include:

 - bus shelters